 - Lead team in developing proposal for telecommunicating site

-- Develop new procedures for Mayo Clinic Hospital, Methodist Campus, patient receiving unit
+- Develop new procedures for patient receiving unit at Mayo Clinic Hospital, Methodist Campus

 - Evaluate space requirements for Gonda Vascular Center